groupdocs-metadata/GroupDocs.Metadata-for-Java/Examples/README.md

 # GroupDocs.Metadata for Java Examples

-This package contains the code examples of the features offered by [GroupDocs.Metadata for Java](https://products.groupdocs.com/metadata/java) as well as the sample input templates used in the examples.
+This package contains the code examples of the features offered by [GroupDocs.Metadata for Java](https://products.groupdocs.com/metadata/java) as well as the sample input files used in the examples.

 <p align="center">
   <a title="Download complete GroupDocs.Metadata for Java source code" href="https://github.com/groupdocs-metadata/GroupDocs.Metadata-for-java/archive/master.zip">